FrontEndFoxes/curriculum/workshop/mini1.md

 </v-btn>
 ```

-Now we can load new images simply clicking on the 'Next' button.
+Now we can load new images simply by clicking on the 'Next' button.

 ## Build the Favorites